Criminal Defense Attorneys Helping Residents of Oakland, Macomb and Wayne Counties Get a Fresh Start

 Once you determine that you qualify based on your record, you next need to check if the convictions you seek to expunge are eligible.
 In other words, even if you only have a single conviction, you might not qualify based on the nature of the crime for which you were convicted.
 For example, a conviction for any crime punishable by life in prison cannot be expunged.
 However, there are also less serious offenses that fall outside the scope of Michigan’s expungement law, including:

 Keep in mind, even if you qualify for an expungement and the conviction you seek to expunge qualifies as well, the court must still determine that you are deserving of relief.
 You also must meet the waiting period requirement.
 Depending on the seriousness of the conviction you want to expunge, you may need to wait up to seven years before filing.
-Having the assistance of an experienced Michigan criminal defense attorney can significantly increase your chances of success, as they will be familiar with the judge, prosecutor and all applicable rules related to your application.
+Having the assistance of an experienced Michigan expungement lawyer can significantly increase your chances of success, as they will be familiar with the judge, prosecutor and all applicable rules related to your application.
 Our firm knows what information the Judge cares about and how best to present you to the Court.

 Do You Want to Learn More About What Convictions are Eligible for Expungement?

 To be sure, Michigan’s expungement law is complex, and it may not be easy to determine if you qualify.
 At Michigan Defense Law, we have extensive knowledge of the state’s expungement laws and have helped countless clients clear their records so they can move on with their lives.
 We offer free consultations during which we will review your record to determine what convictions are eligible for expungement.
 From there, we will advise you on what we think your chances of success are and give you a firm flat fee price.
 If retained, we advocate on your behalf, doing everything we can to get you a fresh start.
-To learn more, and to schedule your free consultation today, give us a call at (248) 451-2200.
+To learn more, and to schedule your free consultation today, contact us online or give us a call at (248) 451-2200.
 Our expungement lawyers service clients across Wayne, Oakland and Macomb Counties.